deepanshudey/NewYork-housing-retail_store-exploration-system/readme.md

    This creates database project and the user "Admin" who is the owner/administrator of the database.
 Then the required priveleges are  granted to the owner.

 ## Loading Data
+All the files should be present inside the 'code' folder.

+'dataset.txt' contains the api links and should also be present inside the 'code' folder.

 The data can be loaded by (Use python3):

 1. Run `code/retrieve_data.py` to make API call and download the required datasets.
+The data folder will be generated automatically and data will be also downloaded in this folder.

 2. Run `code/load_data.py` to load the dataset.
 Following files will run automatically: